Everybody Loves Parks.

-The 14.3-acre, multi-level park, which cascades down the center of the former quarry site, is located on Civita Boulevard at Russell Parkway.
-The new park is the centerpiece of Civita’s network of parks, open space and trails that encompasses nearly one-third of the community.
+The 14.3-acre, multi-level park, which cascades down the center of the former quarry site, is located on Civita Boulevard at Russell Park Way.
+The new park is the centerpiece of Civita’s network of parks, open space and trails that encompass nearly one-third of the community.

 Highlights of the park include:

-– Picnic tables and “outdoor living rooms” shaded by dramatic wisteria-covered trellises and game area;
+- Picnic tables and “outdoor living rooms” shaded by wisteria-covered trellisses

 The next phases of the park, scheduled to open in 2018, will include two playgrounds with shade structures, more fields, a bocce court, the “Mining Relic Terrace” with historic mining equipment and a Caterpillar D8 bulldozer, and three gardens.